University of Texas at El Paso Academic Catalog

 The program's long-term vision is to create a new generation of doctoral graduates to lead industry innovation, to create new technology businesses, and to bring jobs to the economically disadvantaged southwest border region as well as to our state and nation.
 The program will complement Texas's conventional Mechanical Engineering doctoral programs, which focus on developing future educators.
 Instead, UTEP's program will focus on training future technology leaders for industry, which will strengthen the innovation ecosystem for regional, state, and national economic growth.
 Students in the program, trained in technology entrepreneurship and leadership, will partner with industry to create new jobs.

-Each student must complete at least 84 semester credit hours beyond the bachelor's degree, of which at least 54 hours is coursework.
+Each student must complete at least 60 semester credit hours beyond the bachelor's degree, of which at least 30 hours is coursework.
+Students entering with a Masters degree may be approved for up to 24 credit hours of non-research courses, with program approval.
 Overall, the coursework requirements are flexible, so that the program may meet the changing needs of its stakeholders and students.
 In addition to conventional graduate classes in mechanical engineering, the program provides students with diverse perspectives by offering novel classes with content in technology entrepreneurship, leadership, and applied research project management.

 Through integration into the program's doctoral curriculum, the UTEP energy, aerospace, and advanced manufacturing research programs will train the next generation of Mechanical Engineers with unique design skills and capabilities.
 Graduates' expertise in advanced technologies aligned with national interests will help the U.S. meet the demand for highly skilled Mechanical Engineering professionals and ensure a Mechanical Engineering workforce representative of the nation's 21st-century demographics.